wengong-jin/icml18-jtnn/README.md

 Official implementation of our Junction Tree Variational Autoencoder [https://arxiv.org/abs/1802.04364](https://arxiv.org/abs/1802.04364)

+# Update
+We have made architecture improvements to JT-VAE.
+We recommend you to check our new repository at https://github.com/wengong-jin/hgraph2graph/.
+This repo contains a molecular language model pre-trained on ChEMBL (1.8 million compounds) and scripts for property-guided molecule generation.
+All scripts are written in python 3.7 and pytorch.

 # Accelerated Version
 We have accelerated our code!
 The new code is in `fast_jtnn/`, and the VAE training script is in `fast_molvae/`.
 Please refer to `fast_molvae/README.md` for details.